 All permanent employees meeting certain conditions are provided with vacation and sick pay, and certain other leave credits based on their length of employment.
 The accumulation of vacation hours is subject to a 240 hours limit, and sick hours is subject to a 1,600 hours limit.
-Accumulated unpaid vacation and sick leave was \$453,638 at December 31, 2022.
+Accumulated unpaid vacation and sick leave was \$475,967 and \$453,638 at December 31, 2023 and 2022, respectively.
 The amounts are included in accrued expenses.
 Leave credits, which do not vest with employees, are expensed when paid.

 Sick days are forfeited upon termination, but may be used at retirement to pay health insurance premiums.
 The Authority recognizes a liability for vested sick leave for employees who, at the statement of net position date, currently are eligible to convert vested sick leave to the retiree's portion of health insurance premiums as well as other employees who are expected to become eligible in the future to convert such leave.
-The liability for vested sick leave was \$303,551 at December 31, 2022.
+The liability for vested sick leave was \$246,726 and \$303,551 at December 31, 2023 and 2022, respectively.
 These amounts are a part of the unpaid vacation and sick leave referenced in the previous paragraph.